 Mont Saint Michel is in Normandy, France right at the border between Normandy and Brittany.
 It is situated on a tidal island in the middle of a vast bay that separates Normandy from Brittany and is connected to the mainland by a causeway.

-The nearest town to le Mont Saint Michel is Pontorson, which is about 5.5 miles (9 kilometres) away, while the larger city of Rennes is approximately 43 miles (70 kilometres) to the south.
+The nearest town to Mont Saint Michel is Pontorson, which is about 5.5 miles (9 kilometres) away, while the larger city of Rennes is approximately 43 miles (70 kilometres) to the south.
 It is 221 miles (357 kilometres)and about a four-hour drive southwest of Paris.
-The train trip from Paris takes about three hours.

 Mont Saint Michel gets about 2.5 million visitors a year and is the second most visited tourist destination in France after Paris.
 Try visiting le Mont Saint Michel in the off-season.
 July and August are peak seasons and the narrow streets get extremely crowded.
 If summer is the best time for you, arrive early in the morning or stay in the village overnight to enjoy the evening when most tourists have left.